 Since its creation as a new town, Redditch has never been, and would never claim to be a paragon of wonder and enchantment in the field of public art.
 The Development Corporation probably took the view that such statements of pride should come from the “soon to be acquired” residents.
 They did invest in the Paolozzi Mosaics to adourn the Kingfisher Shopping Centre, probably as their own statement of pride.
-Sadly past owners of the shopping centre have not seen fit to share in the glory of the mosaics and have allowed them to become largely anonymous.
+These are now one of the most valued works of public art in the country.

 The Totem Pole!